scikit-learn-contrib/boruta_py/README.md

 Following that however we also need to account for the fact that we have been testing the same features over and over again in each iteration with the same test.
-For this scenario the Bonferroni is perfect, so it is applied by deviding the p-value threshold with the current iteration index.
+For this scenario the Bonferroni is perfect, so it is applied by dividing the p-value threshold with the current iteration index.

 If this two step correction is not required, the two_step parameter has to be set to False, then (with perc=100) BorutaPy behaves exactly as the R version.